Key Features

 Speak To Prompt

-1. Click the microphone icon.
+From the chat input:- Click the microphone icon.

-2. Grant microphone access when prompted.
+- Grant microphone access when prompted.

-3. Speak your request.
+- Speak your request.

-4. Review or edit the transcription, then send it.
+- Review or edit the transcription, then send it.

 Context Management

-• Context files and business definitions synced into your project.
+The agent grounds answers in project context, including:- Context files and business definitions synced into your project.

-• Rules and instructions that shape generation behavior.
+- Rules and instructions that shape generation behavior.

-• Data source metadata and available schema information.
+- Data source metadata and available schema information.

 Visualizations and Image Input

-• Line charts
+- Line charts

-• Pie charts
+- Pie charts

-• Area charts
+- Area charts

-• Stacked area charts
+- Stacked area charts

-• Scatter charts
+- Scatter charts

-• Radar charts
+- Radar charts

-For large numeric values, nao formats chart Y-axis labels into shorter values such as 100K, 1.5M, or 2B to keep charts readable.
+100K, 1.5M, or 2B to keep charts readable.

 Image input

 You can attach images directly in the chat input when you want the agent to inspect a screenshot, dashboard, chart, or UI state.
 The agent treats images as part of the conversation - it can describe them, transcribe text out of them, compare them to data, or use them to disambiguate a question (“the spike in this chart”).
-How to attach an image There are three ways to add images to a message:
+How to attach an image There are three ways to add images to a message:- Click the

-• Drag an image file from your desktop into the chat input - the input shows a highlighted drop zone while you drag.
++menu in the chat input and pick Upload image. - Drag an image file from your desktop into the chat input - the input shows a highlighted drop zone while you drag.

-• Paste an image directly from your clipboard (e.g. after cmd+shift+4 on macOS or a snipping tool on Windows).
+cmd+shift+4on macOS or a snipping tool on Windows).
 The paste handler is scoped to the chat input so pasting elsewhere on the page still works normally.

-Selected images appear as thumbnails above the input.
-Click the small X on any thumbnail to remove it before sending.
-Supported formats and limits
+X on any thumbnail to remove it before sending.

-• Up to 4 images per message.
+image/png,image/jpeg,image/gif,image/webp. - Up to 4 images per message.

-• Up to 5 MB per image.
+- Up to 5 MB per image.

 Managing Your Chat History

-• Star the chats you want to keep so they’re always preserved
+- Star the chats you want to keep so they’re always preserved.

-• Open Settings -> General -> Danger Zone and click Delete all non-starred chats to bulk-clear everything you haven’t starred
+- Open Settings -> General -> Danger Zone and click Delete all non-starred chats to bulk-clear everything you haven’t starred.

 Query Guardrails

 For BigQuery connections, nao can enforce a maximum query size in GB before the agent runs SQL.
-When configured, nao performs a dry run first:
+When configured, nao performs a dry run first:- Queries under the limit execute normally

-• Queries over the limit are blocked before BigQuery scans the data
+- Queries over the limit are blocked before BigQuery scans the data